inbo/oscibio/_posts/2015-06-30-bird-tracking-explorer.md

 ---
 title: Bird tracking explorer released
-slug: bird-tracking-explorer
+description: We've developed an open source tool to let you explore our bird tracking data.
 date: 2015-06-30 15:00
-authors: Bart Aelterman, Peter Desmet
+author: [Bart Aelterman, Peter Desmet]
-tags: birds, bird tracking, visualization, software, CartoDB
-summary: We've developed an open source tool to let you explore our bird tracking data.
+categories: [Birds, Bird tracking, Visualization, Software, CartoDB]
 ---

 As we have written before, our [bird tracking data are open]({filename}bird-tracking-data-published.md): you can download these in [bulk](http://doi.org/10.15468/02omly), via the [CartoDB API](https://github.com/inbo/bird-tracking/blob/master/cartodb/README.md) or the [GBIF API](http://api.gbif.org/v1/occurrence/search?datasetkey=83e20573-f7dd-4852-9159-21566e1e691e).
 These methods don't allow you however to quickly explore a single individual, for a certain time period[^1].
 This is why we're happy to announce our [bird tracking explorer](http://inbo.github.io/bird-tracking/explorer/index.html), an experimental, open source tool that allows you to do just that.